Note: Title and content have been edited. Please see bottom of post for details.

 My formative years coincided with the Riot Grrrl movement.
 I listened to L7, Lunachicks, The Cranberries, 7 Year Bitch, Sleater-Kinney, Tori Amos, even Hole.
 I didn’t admire the divas, the models or the pretty pop stars.
 I liked the gritty, unapologetic realness of women whose defiance was neither manufactured nor forced.
 It was the smeared lipstick, the pride in embracing one’s imperfections, and the unmitigated gall of staking out territory in a predominantly male genre that encouraged and empowered me.
 That was about 20 years ago.
 These days, I wonder if we’ve been beaten into submission by the corporate patriarchy such that we’ve so deeply internalized its methods that we don’t even realize we’re doing it to ourselves.

 Self-determination and individualism are not the same thing.
-Feminism should be, and will only succeed, as a collective struggle not only for the well-being of one woman, but for all women – and most importantly – for all people.
+Feminism should be, and will only succeed, as a collective struggle for the eradication of male privilege and gender bondage.
+Anything less is just another obstacle.